hnalytkina/hnalytkina/README.md

 - english isnt my first language so yuhh i make a lot of mistakes sorry.
 - i always afk or offtab for some reasons too! so whisp or add me to int
 - i love hamsters ok bye
+- i have religious trauma so dont ever mention anything abt ur damn god! (not hating but pls dont)

 ![](https://files.catbox.moe/ljoy5z.jpg)